 About Croatia

-Croatia is a country of more than 1,185 islands, islets and reefs, most uninhabited and preserved, perfect for eco-tourism.
+Located in the heart of Europe on the beautiful Adriatic coast bordering Italy, Slovenia and Hungary.
+It is a country of more than 1,185 islands, islets and reefs, most uninhabited and preserved, perfect for eco-tourism.
 In 1999, Croatia won three international awards for the cleanest waters in the Mediterranean.
-Major cruise lines include Croatia in their itineraries.
+Major cruise lines include it in their itineraries.
 Among them are Costa, Cunard, Crystal, Hapagg Lloyd, Peter Deilmann, Princess, Radisson, Seabourn, Silversea, Swan Hellenic and Windstar.

 English is widely spoken.
-Numerous first-class and deluxe hotels as well as quaint bed and breakfast type accommodations are available.
+Numerous first-class and deluxe hotels, as well as quaint bed and breakfast type accommodations, are available.
 Some of the best places to stay are the new chic and exclusive “boutique” hotels opening up throughout Croatia.

 Various programs to Croatia include escorted tours, religious pilgrimages, eco-tourism packages, city and hotel packages, special-interest tours and adventure programs (hiking, biking, canoeing, ballooning, fishing, swimming).